Overv/Open.GL/content/drawing.md

 	glDrawElements(GL_TRIANGLES, 3, GL_UNSIGNED_INT, 0);

 The first parameter is the same as with `glDrawArrays`, but the other ones all refer to the element buffer.
-The second parameter specifies the amount of indices to draw, the third parameter specifies the type of the element data and the last parameter specifies the offset.
+The second parameter specifies the number of indices to draw, the third parameter specifies the type of the element data and the last parameter specifies the offset.
 The only real difference is that you're talking about indices instead of vertices now.

 To see how an element buffer can be beneficial, let's try drawing a rectangle using two triangles.
 We'll start by doing it without an element buffer.